Kelcon86/NBA_HOF_Predictions/README.md

     *   Feature selection has been minimal at this point in our project, but at our instructor's advice we began by removing the `year_drafted` and `gp (games played)` columns to allow our machine learning model to focus purly on in-game statics like points, shots made, shot attempts, turnovers, etc.

 - Description of how data was split into training and testing sets

+    *   The data was shuffled and split into the training and test sets using the default parameters, which is `train_size = 0.25` and `test_size = 0.75` per [the sklearn documentation](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).

 - Explanation of model choice, including limitations and benefits

 Dashboard (15 points)